dk/Net-MitDK/README.md

 Download your mails as a mailbox
 --------------------------------

-Note: You probably don't need it, this script is mostly for testing that the access works.
+Note: You most probably won't need it, this script is mostly for testing that the access works.

-On command line, type `mitdk-dump`, enter your passwords, and wait until it downloads all into mitdk.mbox.
+On command line, type `mitdk-dump` and wait until it downloads all into mitdk.mbox.
 Use your favourite mail agent to read it.

 Use mit.dk as a POP3 server
 -----------------------------